The 8 steps of the mortgage process [Infographic]

 Once you’ve weighed your loan/lender options, apply for a loan with your first choice.
 As you can guess, it mainly involves providing a lot of paperwork that demonstrates your ability to pay the mortgage.
 The basics include pay stubs, your federal tax return, and recent bank statements.

-For a comprehensive checklist of the documents your lender might need, see “How to apply for a mortgage.”
+For a comprehensive checklist of the documents your lender might need, see our mortgage application checklist.

 3. Get preapproved